101 Cooking For Two

 Garnish with some chopped fresh parsley or thyme and a lemon slice.
 Some fresh dill or other fresh herbs can be added along with more garlic butter or fresh lemon juice.

-I like a nice tossed salad but a hot side dish like Roasted Asparagus, easy oven rice, or roasted baby potatoes.
-Nice quick dinner rolls are also a great addition.
+I like a nice tossed salad, but a hot side dish like Roasted Asparagus, baked rice, or baked baby potatoes.
+My easy dinner rolls are also a great addition.
 But use your favorite side dishes.

 Any fish, including salmon, is always better freshly cooked.
 But sometimes there are leftovers.
-It is good in the refrigerator for only a day.
-It will dry out rapidly if you reheat so better cold on salad.
+They are good in the refrigerator for only a day.
+They will dry out rapidly if you reheat them, so they are better cold on salad.

 Is baked salmon healthy?